 Things to remember

-Follow the instructions you get from your doctor or physiotherapist.
+- Follow the instructions you get from your doctor or physical therapist.
 You may get different instructions that are based on your needs.

 If you're having trouble